DavidRandallPeters/UnrealEngine/UE4_018_3rdPerson-D_BPActor.md

 - Name the new Actor *BP_Pickup001*
 > 'BP' is obviously an abbreviation of 'Blueprint' (so that we can readily identify it in lists etc. later on) and we're calling it 'Pickup 001' because a) it's our main pickup and b) you may wish to subsequently create other pickups that have different properties.
 - **Double-click** **BP_Pickup001** to open it up
+- Dock this tab alongside the *Level01* / main editor tab

 <br>